avito-tech/avito-android/docs/content/docs/projects/CiSteps.md

 ## Builds

-First of all name your chain:
+First of all, name your chain:

 ```groovy
 builds {